-14 Inspiring SMB Instagram Accounts to Follow Right Now
+14 Inspiring Instagram Accounts to Follow Right This Instant

 With the onset of the pandemic, small businesses have been severely impacted across the globe.
 Shelter-in-place policies have put many at risk of permanently closing their doors, if they haven’t already done so.
 In Facebook’s most recent Global State of Small Business Report, about 25% of the 30,000 small businesses surveyed said they had shut down between January and May of this year, and about two-thirds of businesses still open have reported that sales are significantly down in comparison to last year.

 Morale is low, so I've decided to put together a list of inspiring small business Instagram accounts from an array of verticals for you to view, follow, and gather ideas from for your own posts.
 I will: